annkaz/websocket-notif-cw3d/README.md

 For real-time Toast Notification Component:

+1. Create a new environment variable in your .env.local file named NEXT_PUBLIC_ALCHEMY_API_KEY and assign your Alchemy API key as its value.
+This will make the key available to the frontend code in the Next.js application.
-1. In /components create toastNotification.jsx
+2. In /components create toastNotification.jsx
-2. In /styles create ToastNotification.module.css
+3. In /styles create ToastNotification.module.css
-3. Copy the corresponding code from this repo into each of the created files above.
+4. Copy the corresponding code from this repo into each of the created files above.

 For real-time Transactions History Display:

+1. Create a new environment variable in your .env.local file named NEXT_PUBLIC_ALCHEMY_API_KEY and assign your Alchemy API key as its value.
+This will make the key available to the frontend code in the Next.js application.
-1. In /components create realTimeTransactionHistory.jsx
+2. In /components create realTimeTransactionHistory.jsx
-2. In /styles create RealTimeTransactionHistory.module.css
+3. In /styles create RealTimeTransactionHistory.module.css
-3. In /pages/api create getTransaction.js
+4. In /pages/api create getTransaction.js
+5. Copy the corresponding code from this repo into each of the created files above.

+For real-time Toast Notification Component using react-tostify:

+1. Create a new environment variable in your .env.local file named NEXT_PUBLIC_ALCHEMY_API_KEY and assign your Alchemy API key as its value.
+This will make the key available to the frontend code in the Next.js application.
+2. Install react-tostify npm package by running `npm i react-toastify`
+3. In /components create transactionsNotification.jsx
 4. Copy the corresponding code from this repo into each of the created files above.

-For real-time Toast Notification Component using react-tostify:

-1. Install react-tostify npm package by running `npm i react-toastify`
-1. In /components create transactionsNotification.jsx
-1. Copy the corresponding code from this repo into each of the created files above.

 #### Step 3: Implement